PhilMele/M3Project/README.md

 Add code for is_active (only did design) including granter dashboard Explain why grants cant be deleted
-Explain that it would make sense the granter cannot deactivate a grant after activating it.
+Explain that it would make sense the granter cannot deactivate a grant after activating it. if time (or explain in readme): correct repetition in css for `status-colour-...` Missing : retrieve password system add grantis closed to close applications when needed.

 COLOUR PALETTE
 #264653